Join the board

 We learn and grow together

-Our meetings are respectful discussions led by trained facilitators, where people share experiences and learn from one another.
+Respectful discussions led by trained facilitators, where people share experiences and learn from one another.

 No stigma, no labels

-We meet everyone with dignity and respect, whatever their story and wherever they are in their recovery journey.
+We meet everyone with dignity and respect, whatever their story and wherever they are in their journey.

 Everyone belongs